 Times listed are for recommended maximum for that section of the overall video which should be approximately three minutes in length.

 - Say your name(s), then spell out your first and last name on camera.
-Say your age, your school (if applicable) and grade for the Fall 2020 semester.
+Say your age category, your school and grade (if applicable).
 (30 seconds)

 - Describe your design concept and the inspiration behind it.
 You can also show examples of drawings or photos that influenced your design.
 Describe and show the materials you plan to use in the garment and accessories.
 (1 minute)